andrew-codechimp/HA-Andrews-Arnold-Quota/README.md

 </details>

-## No Configuration Necessary
+## Configuration

-As long as you are connecting via Andrews & Arnold this API will automatically return the quota for the current connection.
+Enter your control account details (what you have setup in your router) to connect to the Andrews & Arnold API.

 Data is refreshed every 30 minutes.